Dear CAS Society Member:

 The Board of Governors represents the members of the Society and approves the Society’s annual budget and amendments to the Constitution and Bylaws elects Society Officers and authorizes the expenditure of Society funds.
 Members of the Board of Governors are expected to attend two annual meetings, one in the spring and one in the fall.
 Eligibility criteria stated briefly in the CAS Society Bylaws at the end of Article IV, Section 3.1, are: the nominee is an IEEE and Society member in good standing for at least 2 years and meets all other requirements of the Constitution and these Bylaws.

-Complete Board of Governors' nominations must be received using the process described at the end of the page by close of business (5:00 pm ET) on 16 September 2019, in order to be considered.
+Complete Board of Governors' nominations must be received using the process described at the end of the page by 16 September 2019, in order to be considered.

 There are two options for adding nominees to the election slate.
 Nominators should indicate which of the following two options they prefer.